The Technology Behind vgr_zirp

 - Select top 8 sources; build context block with labeled excerpts

-- Call Claude Haiku (
+- Call Claude Sonnet (

-claude-haiku-4-5-20251001) with persona system prompt + context block - Return answer + sources as JSON
+claude-sonnet-4-6) with cached persona system prompt, full prior-turn history (if any), and context block - Return answer + sources as JSON

 A mode=sources query param stops after step 4, returning retrieval results without an LLM call.
 This is used for the semantic search interface.